-This article is from TOS Vol. 2, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 4.

 On February 20, 2003, the manager of the rock band Great White decided that the occasion of the band’s concert at a small Rhode Island nightclub called for something special.
 Lacking authorization from the club to do so, he lit a series of pyrotechnics on the stage while the band played.
 Tragically, the ensuing conflagration killed one hundred people and seriously burned or injured almost two hundred others.